House leaders toil to advance Ukraine and Israel aid. But threats to oust speaker grow

 “Why isn’t Europe giving more money to help Ukraine?”
 Trump wrote on social media, but his post did not explicitly oppose the foreign aid package before Congress.

+At the Capitol, the ultraconservative House Freedom Caucus was urging Republicans to block the package from advancing to a final vote.
+The group demanded that sweeping immigration enforcement be added to the bill and derided it as the “‘America Last’ foreign wars supplemental package.”

+Given the high stakes of the moment for Ukraine, Israel and other allies, and the inability of Johnson to marshal enough Republican support, the speaker will have no other choice but to rely on Democrats if he intends to see the national security package to passage.

-Earlier, behind closed doors, Democratic leaders huddled with their caucus to discuss the foreign aid package and the extent to which they would help advance it through the procedural maneuvers in the Rules committee to bring it to the floor.
+Behind closed doors on Thursday morning, Democratic leaders huddled with their caucus to discuss the foreign aid package and the extent to which they would help advance it through the procedural maneuvers in the Rules committee to bring it to the floor.

 Democratic Whip Rep. Katherine Clark told reporters after the meeting that Democrats were “open to helping.”